U.S. will have world's strongest military despite cuts: Panetta

 Obama, in unveiling the new defense strategy at a Pentagon news conference on Thursday, noted that even with the $487 trillion in cuts to projected spending, the defense budget would continue to grow in nominal terms.

-He also said the U.S. defense budget would still be by far the world's largest - roughly the size of the 10 next-biggest defense budgets combined.
+He also noted that the U.S. defense budget also would still be by far the world's largest - roughly the size of the next largest defense budgets combined.

-If the second round of defense cuts takes place, the Pentagon's base budget would fall to roughly $472 billion in fiscal 2013 - about the level of fiscal 2007 in inflation-adjusted dollars, according to an analysis by Todd Harrison of the Center for Strategic and Budgetary Assessments.

-That represents a real cut of about 11 percent.
-It would remain at roughly the same level for about eight years, growing only at about the pace of inflation, Harrison's analysis said.